 }

 }

+Sometimes very high precision is necessary in calculations.
+Multiple calculations that exacerbate imprecise calculations and platform differences can cause unexpected results.
+To achieve higher precision and more predictable performance, the Java class BigDecimal provides a variety of rounding choices to give better control over the rounding behavior.

 6.4.2 Guidance to language users

 Follow the guidance contained in TR 24772-1 clause 6.4.5.

-Use thresholds in comparisons such as
+Use thresholds in comparisons in lieu of equality.

-final double THRESHOLD = .00001;

-double f1,f2;

-// … assignments and operations on f1 and f2

-if (Math.abs(f1 - f2) < THRESHOLD)

 Use the strictfp keyword to ensure consistent floating point results across different JVMs and platforms.

+If possible, use integers instead of floating point numbers.

-Use the BigDecimal class to provide better precision such as for monetary or financial calculations
+Rounding issues can be averted or controlled when performing high precision arithmetic or where more granular control is needed by using the BigDecimal class to provide better precision such as for monetary or financial calculations.

 6.5 Enumerator issues [CCB]